 This post will help you grow winter garden plants that thrive in cold weather.
 These tips and tricks will also give you an early start toward your spring garden goals.

-To create a winter vegetable garden, you’ll need to consider the following:
+To create a winter vegetable garden, you’ll need to consider these conditions

 - Winterizing raised garden beds.